yes-has-returned/Forest/New Features and Updates.md

 ### Version 1.0.2
 Release date: 01/07/2025
  - Adding more craftable early-game and mid-game weapons and items
- - Implementing working radiation levels
+ - Adding more actions and biomes
  - Bug fixes and patches

 ### Version 1.0.3